Black, Starr & Frost: History

-A contemporaneous article in the New York Times described him as "the most prominent jeweler in the city."

 Henry Marquand, an original trustee of the Metropolitan Museum of Art, briefly worked for the company before working on Wall Street in investment banking.
 Marquand was the second President of the Metropolitan Museum, and bequeathed Old Master paintings to the collection.
 Frederick Marquand, after serving as the President of Marquand and Company, sold the business in 1838 to former apprentices William Black and Henry Ball.
 The firm soon took the name Black, Ball, and Co.
 Frederick was later instrumental in the foundation of noted special collections institution Pequot Library.
 In 1839, the company was purchased by Henry Ball, Erasmus Tompkins, and William Black, and renamed Ball, Tompkins & Black until 1851 when it became Ball, Black & Company.

 In 1860, the company opened a store at the intersection of Broadway and Prince Street in New York City.
 This was the first fireproof building in New York and was constructed of white marble.
 In its vaults the modern safe deposit system was fashioned.
 In 1876 it acquired its current name, Black, Starr & Frost, when new partners Cortlandt Starr and Aaron Frost joined the firm.
 The company's first apartment building and jewelry salon was opened on 28th Street and Fifth Avenue the same year.
 The C.T.
 Cook residence on Fifth Avenue and 48th Street was converted into the firm's new location in 1912.
-Not until the 1920s did other jewelers and diamond dealers join Black, Starr & Frost in this part of the city, which is recognized today as New York City's “Diamond District.”
+Other jewelers and diamond dealers moved to this area in the 1920s, which later became known as New York City's "Diamond District."

 In 1929 it merged with the Gorham Manufacturing Company to become Black, Starr & Frost — Gorham.
 The new company opened for business in a remodeled building at Fifth Avenue and 48th Street on October 30, 1929.
 The name was eventually styled as Black Starr Frost Gorham, but reverted to Black, Starr & Frost in 1962 after being acquired by Marcus & Co., which later that year purchased Cartier USA.
 Kay Jewelers acquired Black, Starr & Frost in 1972 and expanded to 33 locations.
 In 1986, New York's The Plaza Hotel became home to another Black, Starr & Frost jewelry salon.

-In 1990, Sterling Jewelers acquired Kay, Black, Starr & Frost's parent company; this was followed by Sterling's acquisition by Paul Lam of Costa Mesa, California in 1991 and by the Molina Group in 2006, at which point its headquarters relocated to Phoenix.
+In 1990, Sterling Jewelers acquired Kay, Black, Starr & Frost's parent company; this was followed by Sterling's acquisition by Paul Lam of Costa Mesa, California, in 1991 and by the Molina Group in 2006, at which point its headquarters relocated to Phoenix.
 Since then, Alfredo J. Molina has served as chairman and CEO.

 Molina published 1810: Celebrating Two Centuries of American Luxury in 2014.

 In 2016, the firm closed its retail store in Newport Beach, California citing the inability to renew its lease.